deadly/valorant-stream-yoinker/README.md

 # Valorant Stream Yoinker
-See all hidden names by bypassing streamer mode, check possible twitch names and print if a streamer is live
+Fiond the real username behind all hidden names by bypassing streamer mode, check all possible twitch names and print if a streamer is live

 # Discord Support Server
 https://discord.com/invite/faeM7p92pz